-The simplified flat rate method can be easily used to work out the part of the costs of your home is subjected to work.
+The simplified flat rate method can be easily used to work out the part of the costs of your home that is subjected to work.
 However, limited companies have different rules.
 Being a limited company makes you ineligible to calculate the expenses using this method.
 So, you need to look for other alternatives to calculate which we will be talking about shortly.

 It is essential to keep in mind that the expenses related to small businesses are quite complicated, so if you are ever unsure about anything, it is always advised to seek the services of a professional accountant.

-Let’s have a look at three potential ways to account the expenses you may incur while working from home.
+Let’s have a look at three potential ways to account for the expenses you may incur while working from home.